nummacway/gb300/README.md

 Making thumbnailed multicore stubs is super weird: The _filename_ (without the extension) of the `.zfc`, `.zsf`, `.zpc`, `.zmd` or `.zgb` file must conform to the multicore pattern, however, the _extension_ is pulled from the contained file.
 So the file name inside the ZIP file does not matter, but must end on `.gba`, `.zgb` or `.agb`.
 Basically you could take any stock GBA file, and for example name it `sega;Zero Wing.md.zsf` to make it launch `ROMS\sega\Zero Wing.md` with the `sega` core.

+#### Moving States to Multicore

+Did you start a game and would like to migrate to multicore?
+If that game was a GB/GBC, MD/SMS or PCE game - you can!
+(GBA, NES and SNES do not work.)

+1. Start GB300 Tool and navigate to the ROM in question.
+2. _Export ROM_.
+3. Rightclick the state to _Export State Data_.
+4. _Add_ the exported ROM again and pick the core that matches stock: TGB Dual for GB/GBC, Picodrive for MD/SMS, or Mednafen PCE Fast for PCE.
+5. Rightclick the empty area where the states would be and select _Create State with Data_.
+Now choose your experted state data.

+The state thumbnail might glitch on your device, but that does not prevent the state from loading properly.

 ## Hardware

-The hardware is very similar to the SF2000.
-The processor is the same 918 MHz MIPS processor (HiChip/HCSEMI B210, overclocked from 810 MHz) with 128 MB of high-latency DDR2 RAM, originally designed to be used in DVD players and set-top boxes.
+**General:** The hardware is very similar to the SF2000.
+The processor is the same 918 MHz MIPS processor (HiChip/HCSEMI B210, overclocked from 810 MHz) with 128 MB of high-latency DDR2 RAM, originally designed to be used in DVD players and DTV set-top boxes.
 The most important difference is the vertical form factor which makes the GB300 look a bit like the (much heavier) Game Boy Color.
 The GB300 lacks the SF2000's "digital analog stick" and the buttons feel somewhat cheap.

-The screen is a cheap LCD screen compared to the SF2000’s IPS screen.
+**Screen:** The screen is a cheap LCD screen compared to the SF2000’s IPS screen.
 The horizontal viewing angle (sideways) is extremely small, but vertical is alright.
 Especially when playing dark games in a dark room, the very bright black is an issue, as neither device has a brightness control.
 People who love the GB300 for its form factor, working sound volume control and straight-forward interface have bought an SF2000 just to [swap its screen into the GB300](https://discord.com/channels/741895796315914271/1197607372277940314), so the rest of the device can't be that bad, hmm?
 You can [buy a spare screen](https://www.aliexpress.com/item/1005006458765669.html), too.
 The GB300's default screen has diagonal(!) screen tearing.
 It isn't really noticeable unless there's flashing or fading.

-**(GB300 v1 only)** Because it lacks the arcade support accounting for 2.75 GB on the SF2000, the device ships with only a 8 GB TF/microSDHC card (42 MB of which aren't allocated to a partition), formatted FAT32.
+**TF Card:** **(GB300 v1 only)** Because it lacks the arcade support accounting for 2.75 GB on the SF2000, the device ships with only a 8 GB TF/microSDHC card (42 MB of which aren't allocated to a partition), formatted FAT32.
 It includes the firmware and the default set of 6267 ROMs.
 This leaves around 1.75 GB for your own ROMs.
 Actually, there's more space if you follow the manual: All the ROMs are just for demonstration and you are supposed to delete them right when you receive the console, even though the menus are hardcoded to exactly these files.
 The GB300 is picky in terms of which TF cards it will accept.
-If you are moving to a new card, make sure to [patch the bootloader](https://vonmillhausen.github.io/sf2000/#bootloader-bug) first.
-Then copy all files to a new card.
+Rule of thumb: The cheaper, the more compatible.
+We suggest you do not exceed 64 GB for the same reason.
+If you are moving to a new card, make sure to [patch the bootloader](https://vonmillhausen.github.io/sf2000/#bootloader-bug) first (with your old card).
+Then make sure your new card is FAT32 and copy all files to it.

-The device comes with a 70&thinsp;cm (28") cable from a 2.5mm male audio plug to two male RCA (cinch) plugs.
+**TV Out:** The device comes with a 70&thinsp;cm (28") cable from a 2.5mm male audio plug to two male RCA (cinch) plugs.
 The yellow RCA plug is for composite video and the red one for sound.
 You can plug them into older TVs either directly or via a SCART adapter.
 If you plug the cable in the GB300, its own screen will be turned off.
 The TV output has a better resolution (640x480) than the internal screen's 320x240.
 If your TV doesn't care, use NTSC 480i to avoid unnecessary vertical scaling to 576i.
 NTSC outputs a vertically pixel-perfect result of the user interface.
 Unlike the SF2000, the TV signal will be fine while charging the GB300.
 Do not plug in the AV cable until the device has completely booted (that includes not plugging in the cable before switching the device on, meaning that the full-size bootlogo is never used).

-The GB300 works with the _wired_ gamepads that sometimes ship with some other cheap(er) consoles.
+**Peripherals:** The GB300 works with the _wired_ gamepads that sometimes ship with some other cheap(er) consoles.
 You cannot normally buy them individually and the GB300 wasn't sold bundled with them either until [this listing](https://www.aliexpress.com/item/1005007161518444.html) appeared in mid/late June 2024.
 These devices work for solely the second player in games that support that. _Wireless_ gamepads don't work on the GB300, e.g. the gamepad bundled with the SF900 TV stick that works with the SF2000.
 Note that neither of these complies with industry standards like USB or BT, so they don't have any use with computers, laptops or mainstream consoles.
 If your gamepad connects to any of these, it's definitely not compatible with the GB300.
 There are two types of the wired gamepads for consoles like the GB300, the common 5-wire used by all the cheaper Famiclones and the super-rare 4-wire.
 The GB300 only supports the latter.
 A [source for these](https://www.aliexpress.com/item/1005006900177735.html) has been discovered in early June 2024.
 This comes despite the fact that "external gamepad double against" is even promoted on the front of the GB300's box...
+To be completely clear: Wired gamepads, a TV and 5V of USB power are the only things you can connect to your GB300.
+There is no internet or any other type of linking available.

-The GB300 is powered by a standard 18650 battery that you can easily change.
+**Battery:** The GB300 is powered by a standard 18650 battery that you can easily change.
 The device has overcharge protection (the charging current will drop when the battery is full), yet the green charging light will not turn off.
 If the battery is very low (crashes and glitches), it will take a little under 4&thinsp;VAh until it stops charging.
 This suggests that the capacity is lower than the SF2000's 1750 mAh.
 This is supported by the manual and box listing 800 mAh, and people reporting that the (light pink and completely unlabeled) battery of the GB300 is lighter than the SF2000's.
 More recently, people have reported receiving labelled batteries, confirming the 800 mAh.
 Neither device has undercharge protection, so leaving the device on with a low battery can kill the battery.
 One person reported that their GB300 came with the power switch in the 'ON' position and therefore a dead battery.
 Buying a new battery worked.
 If you buy a new battery, buy one with tips (not flat) and consider both, over- and undercharge protection.
 Although the SF2000 takes flat batteries, the GB300 requires some manipulation to its contact springs due to the console's case design.
 Mind the polarity when replacing the battery, or you will destroy the console.
 The GB300 initially charges with around 2.5 to 2.9&thinsp;W, which decreases as it charges.

-Another similar device is the 8-Bit King, but that's an HDMI stick with wireless gamepads.
+**Related Devices:** Another similar device (other than the SF2000) is the 8-Bit King, but that's an HDMI stick with wireless gamepads.
 It's usually around one dollar cheaper than the GB300 and lacks support for SNES, GBA and MD/SMS because it has less/worse RAM.
 There is a [hack](https://discord.com/channels/741895796315914271/1165850204713537637/1208756612051771413) for limited MD/SMS support though.
 The 8-Bit King too plays your own ROMs and can save.

 ## General Firmware Features